-From April 2015, the Ministry of Housing, Communities and Local Government (MHCLG) introduced further governance requirements for Local Government Pension Schemes.
+From April 2015, the Ministry of Housing, Communities and Local Government (now known as the Department for Levelling Up, Housing and Communities (DLUHC)) introduced further governance requirements for Local Government Pension Schemes.
 Each administering authority had to establish a Pension Board to provide oversight and assurance to the administering authority (scheme manager i.e. the EAPF Pensions Committee) of effective governance of their Pension Fund.